top of page

 Biosphere-explorers-logo (1).jpg

-Dumfries and Galloway primaries along the Solway Firth will learn about ocean acidification and coastal erosion during this project, which runs until Dec 2023.
+Dumfries and Galloway primaries along the Solway Firth will learn about coastal habitats and climate change during this project, which runs until Dec 2024.

-Funded by Robin Rigg Community Fund, administered by Solway Firth Partnership.
+Funded by Robin Rigg Community Fund, administered by Solway Firth Partnership, and RSK.

 We believe that it is not enough for climate change to become embedded in the Scottish Curriculum, but that teachers and community leaders must also be provided with best practice guidance so that eco-anxiety and apathy is not exacerbated during teaching.